Key Takeaways

 While posting alone won’t push you to the top of the map pack, it’s another trust signal that supports everything else in your local SEO system.

-Pillar Four: Your Website Does the Heavy Lifting for Local SEO
+Local SEO Pillar Four: Your Website Does the Heavy Lifting for Providing Local Context

 This is one of the biggest changes in local SEO since AI search became mainstream.